 [ ] Log on and create your profile as directed

 Once you are on PD 360, twirl down the PD 360 Core License and you will see a lot of folders that hold the content.
-Open the “How to use PD 360” Folder and watch these videos.
+Open the “How to Use PD 360” Folder and watch these videos.
 It is recommended that you watch all of the videos in the master file to really see all that the platform can do.
 Keep in mind that features may and do change.
-As of this writing, Q1, 2013 this PD 360 platform will stopped being developed by mid year.
+As of this writing, Q1, 2013 this PD 360 platform will stopped being developed by midyear.
 We will unveil and entirely new platform in the summer of 2014.

 [ ] I have watched the series “How to Use PD 360”.

-9.5.1 Training in the content selection process
+9.5.1 Training in the Content Selection Process

 [ ] I have read and understand the content selection process as described in section 2.1 of the Content Development Team Member Manual.
 Additional questions should be emailed to Lisa Leith, Vice President of Education Research, Policy, and Accountability, or a content specialist.

-9.5.2 Training on the production cycle
+9.5.2 Training on the Production Cycle

 [ ] I have read and understand the production cycle as outlined in section 2.2 of the Content Development Team Member Manual.
 Any additional questions should be emailed to Vice President of Media Development, John Crossman.

-9.5.3 Training on the pre-production process
+9.5.3 Training on the Pre-production Process

 [ ] I have read and understand the pre-production process of a producer located in section 4.1 of the Content Development Team Member Manual.
 Additional questions should be emailed or directed to Vice President of Media Development, John Crossman or Director Content Development, Michelle Fisher.

-9.5.4 Training in the production process.
+9.5.4 Training in the Production Process

 [ ] I have read and understand the production process as outlined in section 4.2 of the Content Development Team Member Manual.
 Additional questions should be emailed or directed to Vice President of Media Development, John Crossman or Director Content Development, Michelle Fisher.

-9.5.5 Training in the post-production process.
+9.5.5 Training in the Post-production Process

-[ ] I have read and understand the post production process located in sections 4.3, sections 6 & 7 of the Content Development Team Member Manual.
+[ ] I have read and understand the post-production process located in sections 4.3, sections 6 and 7 of the Content Development Team Member Manual.
 Additional questions should be emailed or directed to Vice President of Media Development, John Crossman or Director Content Development, Michelle Fisher.

-9.5.6 Training in the delivery and proofing process
+9.5.6 Training in the Delivery and Proofing Process

 [ ] I have read and understand the delivery and proofing process located in section 8 of the Content Development Team Member Manual.
 Additional questions should be emailed or directed to Delivery manager Tracie Neeley or Director Content Development, Michelle Fisher.

-9.5.7 Concur expense and travel software training and account set up.
+9.5.7 Concur Expense and Travel Software Training and Account Set Up

 Jesse Mace is the contact in accounting to get this set up and trained on.

-9.5.8 Video Segment review
+9.5.8 Video Segment Review

 So now that you’ve seen what we do, why we do it and how we do it, let’s view some different kinds of videos we have done.

 The next video will explain our vision of the common core state standards initiative.
-There is a lot of mis-information out in the public dialog about this movement and as we started to understand what educators were struggling with, we produced this video to help them see what it was about.
+There is a lot of misinformation out in the public dialog about this movement and as we started to understand what educators were struggling with, we produced this video to help them see what it was about.
 This video continues to be used today to explain to parents, teachers, government leaders, and others what our vision of the common core is.

 Common Core Vision SI_IT_NSA_003/20_Content Development Training/videos/training